-We need YOU to help us keep history lively and relevant!
+We need YOU to help us keep New Hampshire history lively and relevant!

 When the Society of the Cincinnati in the State of New Hampshire first began the process of forming the American Independence Museum in 1990, all parties involved agreed they were engaged in a pivotal and highly relevant endeavor.
 One individual noted, “(This Museum) has the potential of becoming one of the best house museums pertaining to the Revolutionary War period in New England, if not the Country.”